purraricat/SlimeVR-CheeseCake-PandaTrackers/docs/imu-comparison.md

 ---
 ## LSM6DSV
-The LSM6DSV is a newest IMU for DIY SlimeVR in 2024.
+The LSM6DSV is a newest IMU for DIY SlimeVR since 2024.
 IMU offers very good reset times, works in bad magnetic enviroments, the best option for VR dancing and fitness use.

 |Reset time |Cost |Availability|Build quality|